dreamcatcher-tech/network/Inbox/2024-07-07 2046 state as part of io.md

 >[!danger] Depends:

-Makes sense to put this in io, then it is always synchronous as it needs no checks,
+Makes sense to put this in io, then it is always synchronous as it needs no checks, it is automatically deleted when branching occurs, it gets written to a .json file that always changes anyway.